 - Finding sources

-For materials like steel and machined aluminium, it can be more challenging today to close the loop and convert e-waste materials into usable supplies for new components for electronics.
+For materials like steel and machined aluminum, it can be more challenging today to close the loop and convert e-waste materials into usable supplies for new components for electronics.
 In these cases, there is a need to look at other recyclables and waste materials from other industries, called industrial symbiosis.

 - Supply chains

 The perception challenge with consumers is accurate.
 Consumers are far more aware of the environmental impact of the products they purchase and look to make sustainable choices.
-However, there is still the misconception that using recycled and/or sustainable materials in new products means they are lower quality.
+However, there is still the misconception that using recycled and/or sustainable materials in new products means they are of lower quality.

 Sustainable Electronics: The Solutions

 Numerous manufacturing companies continue to employ and adapt to a more circular and sustainable way of producing components and electronics.
 For example, manufacturers have begun making various products in their catalogs out of bioplastics from tree waste commonly used in making paper.
 Other groups have spearheaded programs implementing recyclable materials such as rare earth magnets to produce electronic components.